probe-rs/webpage/content/docs/library/basics.md

 ```

 Now we have got our [Session](https://docs.rs/probe-rs/*/probe_rs/struct.Session.html) ready to conduct further business.
 Take a closer look at the [::attach()](https://docs.rs/probe-rs/*/probe_rs/struct.Probe.html#method.attach) call.
-Appart from passing a chip name, you can also pass various other arguments for selecting the chip.
+Apart from passing a chip name, you can also pass various other arguments for selecting the chip.

 ## The Session struct